viraaj-jayaram/Simple-Plume-Simulations/README.md

 ## Dependencies ##

 Code uses python3 and numpy only.
-For plotting and making movies matplotlib and imageio are also used.
+For plotting and making movies matplotlib and imageio version 2.28 and imageio-ffmpeg version 0.4.8 are also used.